CAAPIM/iOS-MAS-SDK/CONTRIBUTING.md

 Complete your CLA here: <https://www.clahub.com/agreements/CAAPIM/Sample>

 ## Bugs
 We work hard to avoid them, but they still happen.
 Use GitHub issues to file bugs in the SDK.
-To post general or technical SDK questions, go to [Community Page][community] APIM, Mobile API Gateway.
+To post general or technical SDK questions, go to [Community Page][community] CA Mobile App Services.

 ### Known Issues
 We also use GitHub issues for updates to known issues, including alerts when fixes are in progress.